arm-developer-tools/windowsperf/BUILD.md

 WindowsPerf solution is implemented in `C/C++17`.

-## Build solution from command line
+## Build solution from the command line

 ```
 > cd WindowsPerf